Cohomology of the moduli space of non-hyperelliptic genus four curves: Kirwan blow-up

 \subsection{Kirwan blow-up for $ (3, 3) $ curves in $ \PP^1 \times \PP^1 $}

 Coming back to our case, we need to find the indexing set $ \calR $ of the Kirwan blow-up and the corresponding spaces $ Z_{R}^{ss} $, for all $ R\in \calR $.
-Firstly, we need a description of the semistability condition for non-hyperelliptic Petri-general curves of genus 4. \begin{theorem} \cite[2.2]{Fed12} A curve $ C $ is unstable (i.e. non-semistable) for the action of $ (\SL(2, \CC)\times \SL(2, \CC))\rtimes \mm $ on $ \PP H^0(\PP^1\times\PP^1, \calO_{\PP^1\times\PP^1}(3, 3)) $ if and only if one of the following holds: \begin{enumerate}[(i)] \item $ C $ contains a double ruling; \item $ C $ contains a ruling and the residual curve $ C' $ intersects this ruling in a unique point that is also a singular point of $ C' $. \end{enumerate} \end{theorem}

-The GIT boundary $ M \smallsetminus M^{s} $ is described by the following \begin{theorem} \cite[\S 2.2]{Fed12} \cite[3.7]{CMJL14} The strictly polystable curves for the action of $ (\SL(2, \CC)\times \SL(2, \CC))\rtimes \mm $ on $ \PP H^0(\PP^1\times\PP^1, \calO_{\PP^1\times\PP^1}(3, 3)) $ fall into four categories: \begin{enumerate}[(i)] \item Triple conics; \item Unions of a smooth double conic and a conic that is nonsingular along the double conic.
-These form a one-dimensional family; \item Unions of three conics meeting in two $ D_4 $ singularities.
-These form a two-dimensional family; \item Unions of two lines of the same ruling, meeting the residual curve in two $ A_5 $ singularities. \end{enumerate} \end{theorem}

-Now one can compute the connected components of the identity in the stabilisers among all the four families of polystable curves listed above, in order to find the indexing set $ \calR $.
-Nevertheless, we provide a more explicit, but equivalent, way to find the set $ \calR $, which has also the advantage to compute $ Z_{R} $ and $ Z_{R}^{ss} $.
+Namely, one must compute the connected components of the identity in the stabilisers among all the four families of polystable curves listed in Theorem \ref{thm:polystable}.
+Compared to \cite[\S 2.2]{Fed12}, we provide a more explicit, but equivalent, way to find the indexing set $ \calR $, which has also the advantage to compute $ Z_{R} $ and $ Z_{R}^{ss} $.